Meet the Speakers

 Jim Allen

-Jim Allen, Executive Director of the Chapman School of Seamanship, is a distinguished maritime leader with over three decades of service in the United States Coast Guard.
+Jim Allen, executive director of the Chapman School of Seamanship, is a distinguished maritime leader with over three decades of service in the United States Coast Guard.
 Growing up in Seminole, Florida, Allen began his career in 1986, serving on eight ships and spending nearly 20 years at sea.
-Retiring in 2017 as a Chief Warrant Officer 4, he transitioned into maritime education.
-Since joining Chapman in 2018 as Program Coordinator, Allen has advanced through roles as Director of Academics and COO, implementing significant operational improvements and launching programs such as the Yamaha Technician Certification.
-On January 1, 2024, he assumed the role of Executive Director.
+Retiring in 2017 as a chief warrant officer 4, he transitioned into maritime education.
+Since joining Chapman in 2018 as program coordinator, Allen has advanced through roles as director of academics and COO, implementing significant operational improvements and launching programs such as the Yamaha Technician Certification.
+On January 1, 2024, he assumed the role of executive director.
 Under Allen’s leadership, Chapman serves over 950 students annually, including nearly 250 youth in its summer program for ages 11 to 17.
 Collaborating with partners like the National Safe Boating Council, he continues to expand Chapman’s mission of preparing future seafarers for 21st-century maritime challenges. chapman.org

 Program Supervisor | Junior Sailing Program